 \section{Introduction}

-The quantum many-body problem involves an exponentially large Hilbert space, making a full treatment impossible for the vast number of electrons typically found in a quantum material.
-Much of the analytic progress in the field has been achieved through low-energy theories that focus on a subset of degrees of freedom within a smaller, more manageable projected Hilbert space.
-While identifying this subspace is a challenge for many quantum materials, the first step is to determine the relevant energy, length, and time scales.

-In a crystalline solid, the first relevant scale is the atomic lattice constant $a$, which allows for the definition of crystal momentum $\bk$ that labels both band energies $\varepsilon(\bk)$ and wavefunctions ${\psi(\bk)}$.
-Much of the success in describing metals and semiconductors lies in the fact that electron transport can be described semiclassically, with the long wavelength behavior well captured by the band dispersion and its momentum derivatives such as the band velocity $v_\bk\!\sim\!\partial_\bk \varepsilon(\bk)$ or band effective mass $1/m^*\!\sim\!\partial_\bk^2\varepsilon(\bk)$, combined with a phenomenological time scale which reflects how fast momentum relaxes in the presence of impurities or electron-electron interactions, $\tau$.
-Together with the Fermi velocity, it defines a mean free path of electrons $\ell_{\rm mr}=v_F\tau$, usually much larger than the lattice constant scale $a$.
+Understanding the electronic properties of quantum materials relies on determining the relevant energy, length, and time scales to build a suitable model.
+In a crystalline solid, the fundamental length scale is the atomic lattice constant $a$, which allows for the definition of crystal momentum $k$ that labels both band energies $\varepsilon(k)$ and wavefunctions ${\psi(k)}$.
+Much of the success in describing metals and semiconductors lies in the fact that electron transport can be described semiclassically.
+A phenomenological length scale, the electronic mean free path, captures the long wavelength behaviour.
+Because this mean-free path is typically much larger than the lattice constant, the structure of materials at the lattice scale $a$ is considered unimportant to the collective behavior at low-energies, justifying long-wavelength approximations and hydrodynamic descriptions.
+On the other end of the scale, attempting to correctly capture the effect of strong local interactions, microscopically motivated lattice models, like the Hubbard model, are often simplified by taking a single site per unit cell.
+In both of these regimes, a complicated quantum material problem is reduced to a single-band approximation, ignoring quantum interference effects across distinct orbits of the (often intricate) material unit cell.

-In conventional condensed matter wisdom, the structure of materials at scales comparable with $a$ is usually considered unimportant to its collective behavior, justifying long-wavelength approximations such as effective field theories.
-Alternative lattice model approaches are simplified by taking a single site per unit cell, e.g., the Hubbard model, also reducing to a single band approximation.
-However, new insights from topology and quantum geometry say that, in fact, orbital mixing can lead to surprising qualitative changes in the physical behavior of materials.
-In this overview, we emphasize that orbital mixing across unit cells is the source of a new length scale that comes not from the band energies but by how electron wavefunctions change with momentum ${\partial_\bk\psi(\bk)}$.
-We refer to these quantities broadly as the \emph{quantum geometry} of solids.